|

 Problem 1.
 Write the symbol for the reciprocal of z.
 To see the answer, pass your mouse over the colored area.

 It is that number which, when multiplied with log 2, produces 1.
-And it is not even necessary to know what "log 2" means
+And it is not necessary to know what "log 2" means The statement

 To "prove" anything, we must satisfy its definition.
 In this case, the definition of reciprocals is that their product is 1.